Health Care Management (HCMG)

 HCMG 8530 Management and Strategy in Medical Devices and Technology

 Successful medical devices are an amalgamation of creative and innovative thinking, clinical expertise, and engineering know-how that endures intense regulatory and reimbursement scrutiny.
 This course will provide a foundation for understanding the nuances of the medical device industry.
-It will cover topics ranging from device design and discovery, regulatory issues, marketing, reimbursement, management, and strategy.
+It will cover topics ranging from device design and discovery, software as a medical device, applications of artificial intelligence and machine learning, regulatory issues, marketing, reimbursement, management, and strategy.
 Classroom activities will be supplemented with optional tours of hospitals, research and manufacturing facilities, and hands-on demonstrations of devices.
 Though the course is intended primarily for MBA students, it will be open to medical and engineering students as well as to hospital house staff.

 Fall